MP3Martin/blazor-car-rental/docs/documentation.md

 ## Customers page

+-->

 ## Settings
 The settings are stored in a different Local storage field, but the exported JSON contains both [Customers and Settings](../blazor-car-rental/Classes/SaveData.cs).
--->
+Settings are automatically saved, but not immediately.
+The actual saving is [debounced](https://medium.com/@jamischarles/what-is-debouncing-2505c0648ff1) and triggers on any setting change.

 # Storing data
 All data is serialized using [Newtonsoft.Json](https://www.newtonsoft.com/json) and stored in [Local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage#description).